raquelmdtum/CTDS-Final-Project/README.md

   4. **Similar Items:** Identifies similar skincare products using Reciprocal Rank Fusion on product highlights and ingredients.
   5. **Recommendation System:** Combines association rules and similarity measures to recommend products.

+- **`group12_report.pdf`**: Final report of the present project, including a detailed explanation of how we developed the recommendation system, its analysis, methodology, results, and future work.

 ## How to Use

 - **Run the Comprehensive Notebook:**